 Set up your dog's crate in a low traffic area of the apartment.
 Make it comfy with bedding and leave the door open.
 You can throw some treats in the back to encourage your dog to investigate and develop a positive association with her crate.

 After you've done this, start luring your dog into her crate with a treat and rewarding her for going in.
 Gradually you will practice shutting the door and increase the time she stays in (be sure to continue giving treats while she's inside the crate).
 When it gets to be more than a few minutes, give her a stuffed Kong to make being in there extra special.

 For some dogs, it isn't so much the visuals of apartment living, but the noise that creates anxiety.
 Dogs have much better hearing than us, so it's no wonder all the electronic sounds, talking and stomping can get to them.
 For this reason, it's a good idea to create a "safe sound space" for your dog using white noise.

 This is another area where having a crate set up is handy.
 Again, position the crate in the quietest part of your apartment.
 Try to create as much white noise in the room as you can.
 If you don't want to purchase a white noise machine, a cheap box fan will do.
 Emphasis on cheap!
 More expensive box fans are often made to be quiet.

 Try putting a comforter or thick blanket over your dog's crate to muffle some of the surrounding noise.
 You can even spritz some Adaptil Pheromone spray inside the crate.

-Overtime, if you find that these tactics don't seem to be helping reduce some of your dog's stress, talk to your veterinarian about anti-anxiety medication.
+If you find that these tactics don't seem to be helping reduce some of your dog's stress, consider working with a veterinary behaviorist.
 Do not consider this a defeat or reflection of how good of a job you are doing.
-Some dogs are just less suited to apartment life.
-When you think of the circumstances in which dogs evolved, it's really amazing some of them do well at all!
+Some dogs are just less suited to apartment life and may benefit from working with this particular type of veterinary professional.